eudzb/testing-templates/.github/ISSUE_TEMPLATE/bug-template.md

 ---
-name: 🐛 testing issue
+name: 🐛 Bug Report
-about: hello world
+about: You have a bug ?
+Open a bug issue right now
 title: "[DATE]: [FEATURE NAME]"
-labels: "🐛 bug"
+labels: "bug"
-assignees: e.bandelaria
+assignees: eudzb
 ---

 ## Description

-## Expected Behavior

-## Actual Behavior
+## What is supposed to happen

+## What is actualy happening

 ## Possible Fix

-## Steps to Reproduce
+## Steps to reproduce the bug
 1.
 2.
+3.
+4.
+5.

 ## Context

-## Your Environment
+## Environment

 * Version used :
 * Browser name and version :